 If you grew up in Western Culture with fairly traditional parents, chances are the tooth fairy left money under your pillow in exchange for your baby teeth.
 But where did the tooth fairy come from?

 Losing teeth has been the subject of myth for many years.
 Vikings used children’s teeth to bring them good luck in battle.
 In Russia, Spain, and some Asian countries, the tooth fairy was a mouse who would enter children’s rooms and remove their teeth.
 In Medieval Northern Europe, parents paid a child who lost their first tooth, calling the tradition tand-fé, meaning “tooth fee.”

 It’s difficult to say exactly when the tooth fairy tradition as we know it came into being, but it is a fairly recent custom.
 The earliest known written reference to the tooth fairy was a 1908 Chicago Tribune article that recommended leaving gifts from the tooth fairy for children who were willing to allow a loose tooth to be removed.

 The tooth fairy’s supposed appearance varies according to its source.
-Most envision her like Tinkerbell, but others report a bunny rabbit or mouse, a pot-bellied man, a flying ballerina, or even – and Dental Specialists of Lake Co.
-Inc. particularly enjoys this one – a dental hygienist!
+Most envision her like Tinkerbell, but others report a bunny rabbit or mouse, a pot-bellied man, a flying ballerina, or even – and Children's Dental Specialists of Lake County particularly enjoys this one – a dental hygienist!